 I was so relieved to get to the hotel after all the travelling, I just wanted to collapse to be honest but hey ho we were off again out to dinner which did give me a little more energy.
 If there’s one thing I’ve learnt about Greece; it is that the food is amazing!
 Every night we were treated to a massive pasta, pizza, burger (okay none of this sounds greek) um I tried Moussaka?
 Which was really nice and I will definitely be eating more of.
 We also tried the local drinks called Ouzo and Raki which smelt like nail varnish remover and probably tasted about as bad.
 None of that thank you very much.

-We seemed to eat so much on the holiday which was inevitable since the restaurant owners were desperate for us to come to their restaurant.
+We seemed to eat so much on the holiday which was inevitable since the restaurant owners were desperate for us to come to their restaurants.
 Another thing which struck me was how friendly all the people were.
 They were quite happy to tell us all about the area and said hello and asked us about our day every time we passed the restaurant.
 Aw!
 We even got one 3 course meal for 9 euros!!
 It tasted amazing too.
 No wonder we all came back with money to spare.
 Oh and the free (and very strong) drinks saved us a fair bit too.
-There was one bar that we went to, no idea of the name but we named it ‘The Hammock Bar’ for obvious reasons and they had hammocks hanging from the ceiling!
+There was one bar that we went to, no idea of the name but we named it ‘The Hammock Bar’ for obvious reasons as they had hammocks hanging from the ceiling!
 So we sat in them while sipping cocktails.
 It was pretty cool to say the least without me going over the top.
 We did spend a lot of time spinning round in them though much to the amusement (or annoyance) of the waitress ha.

-Most days were spent chilling by the pool which was fine by me haha.
+Most days were spent chilling by the pool which was fine by me.
 It was so nice to sunbathe and get really hot then just dip in the pool.
 I don’t think I’ve ever felt so relaxed in my life.
 The hotel also had its own beach which was really nice and some of us decided to pluck up the courage to go banana boating!
 It’s something I’ve always wanted to do and I can’t work out whether it was terrifying or fun.
 Imagine sitting on this inflatable banana, gripping it so hard with your arms and legs that they ached while salty water literally blinded you and flew in your mouth.
 Yeah, exactly, but it was hilarious and I didn’t fall off except into the middle of the two bananas which I was proud of.
 I haven’t laughed so much in ages so it must have been fun!

 My favourite day was the boat cruise.
 It was a 5 hour day on the boat which travelled round Crete giving you a tour of the island, letting you get off to swim and snorkel and a buffet lunch.
 The weather was brilliant as it was the whole week and we managed to get a seat right at the front of the boat.
 This did mean that we got sprayed all the time but it was nice and refreshing so we didn’t mind.
 Getting off the boat to swim was my favourite bit and we swam over to a little cave and the beach.
 The buffet lunch was really good as well, with a glass of wine to wash it down of course.
 It was so pretty and again, relaxing that I could have stayed on there all day.